fa-sharp/abc-notation-editor/packages/react/README.md

 # ABC Notation Editor - React

-This package contains the React components for the ABC visual notation editor.
+This package contains the React components and types for the ABC visual notation editor.